How to Design a Garden if…it’s a city garden

 More and more people are living in urban areas so what do you need to consider when designing a city garden.

-Avoid anything spiky (no matter how ‘architectural’ it may look) in pots or borders to avoid being impaled!
+- Avoid anything spiky (no matter how ‘architectural’ it may look) in pots or in your borders ; no-one likes being impaled!

 Light or Privacy?

 This is always the paradox with small urban gardens, to create a more private space, you need to plant tall – this however cuts down the available sunshine and increases the amount of shade.
 You need to decide what is more important for you.

 If you choose privacy, then you can create a tall oasis of ‘jungle’ plants.
 Use lots of different foliage shapes and textures and only use 1 or 2 flower colours (with one being white).